Duo - Frequently Asked Questions (FAQ)

 - No WiFi or cellular data, no problem.
 On your mobile device, simply open Duo Mobile, press the arrow icon at the end of "UW-La Crosse" to get a passcode then enter it on the logon screen that is prompting you (you may need to click "Enter Passcode.")

-- Available to UWL employees (please call or visit the Eagle Help Desk)
+- Available to UWL employees (please contact Eagle Help Desk)

 - To use a FOB, choose an authentication device, click Enter a Passcode then type in the passcode that appears on your FOB after pressing the button.